sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 </ul>

 ### What You’ll Learn
-The exercises in this QuickStart will discuss and walk you through the steps to send messages from a Parent application to Sigma (Actions) and also receive messages from Sigma in a Parent application (Events) using HTML and Javascript.
+The exercises in this QuickStart will discuss and walk you through the steps to send messages from a Parent application to Sigma (Actions) and also receive messages from Sigma in a Parent application (Events) using HTML and JavaScript.

 ### What You’ll Build
 Functioning examples of Sigma Actions and Events, embedded inside a Parent application.